-Super easy, copycat recipe for Trader Joe’s popular Japanese Fried Rice with Edamame, Tofu, and Hijiki Seaweed!
-Keep the ingredients stocked in your kitchen, and you can make this delicious fried rice any time, any day.
-It’s gluten-free and vegetarian/vegan!
+Here‘s my super easy, copycat recipe of Trader Joe’s Japanese Fried Rice with Edamame, Tofu, and Hijiki Seaweed!
+Keep the ingredients stocked in your pantry and make this delicious fried rice from scratch any time, any day. {Gluten-free and vegetarian/vegan}

 Back in November 2017, when I shared a picture of Trader Joe’s popular Japanese Fried Rice, many of you said how much you would love to get a recipe to make it from scratch with fresh ingredients.
 Your enthusiasm about the flavor combination inspired me to create my own version to share with you.
 So I picked up a few bags from Trader Joe’s, cooked up the Japanese Fried Rice, and got to work replicating the dish for you.